Are you the next ELI Speaker?

 - After the written form, you will be asked to submit a 1-minute video through our app of yourself presenting the core of your idea.
 This will help us get a sense of who you are as a speaker, how you present yourself, and your ability to convey an idea in a limited time frame.
 Your application is not complete until you submit the video through the Propelit app.

-We are currently accepting applications for the Spring 2017 Production.
+We are currently accepting applications for the Fall 2017 Production (meetings with coaches will span from June until August 2017).
 We love workshopping ideas with potential ELI speakers so they can submit the most effective application possible.
 Please contact ELI Talks Program Coordinator, Mary Rubenstein, to talk about your idea or answer any questions about the speaker process you might have today.

 Have an inspired Jewish idea to share with the world?
 Apply now!